On a slightly more serious note…

 Winter

-Can create some truly monstruous conditions.
-They can create incredible features for us to play on but the same ones can be truly deadly. keep an eye on the weather before you go and use these handy links to help keep you safe:
+Snow and general coldness can create some truly monstruous conditions.
+They can create incredible features for us to play on, but there is huge risk involved and these features can become truly deadly.
+Keep an eye on the weather before you go, make sure you have the skills required, and use these handy links to help keep you safe:

 Scottish Avalanche Information Service:

-this website also has loads of handy tips for checking the snowpack and is and incredibly useful resource.
+– This website also has loads of handy tips for checking the snowpack and is an incredibly useful resource

 Ground conditions in UK mountain areas: